-"bodily autonomy."
-People must have the freedom to identify their sexuality, including their sexual orientation and gender identity and expression; choose whether and when to have sex; have safe and enjoyable sexual encounters; and make independent decisions on marriage and parenthood.
+WHY WE NEED TO TALK "bodily autonomy."
+People must have the freedom to identify their sexual-ABOUT SEXUAL AND ity, including their sexual orientation REPRODUCTIVE JUSTICE and gender identity and expression; choose whether and when to have sex; have safe and enjoyable sexual As previously said, any intervention in sexual and reproductive health encounters; and make independent decisions on marriage and parentand rights must take place within a hood.
 These rights rely on having access to and a choice of high-quality health and information services that are free from violence, coercion, and discrimination, appropriate for each stage of life, and adaptable to those stages.
-Bodily autonomy, therefore, means having the power and agency to make informed choices about one's body and one's future. without violence or coercion, and having the necessary resources to make these choices (ibid.).
+Bodily autonomy, therefore, means having the power and agency to make informed choices about one's body and one's future, without violence or coercion, and having the necessary resources to make these choices (ibid.).